pranab/sifarish/README.md

 If you use Apache mahout or some thing else for recommendation, you can bring your basic recommendation output (userID, itemID, predictedRating) to sifarish for additional postprocessing to improve the quality of the output.
-Some post processing examples are 1.Business goal injection 2.Adding novelty 3.Adding diversity 4.Dithering
+Some post processing examples are (1)Business goal injection (2)Adding novelty (3)Adding diversity (4)Rank reordering for explicit positive feedback (5)Rank reordering for implicit negative feedback (5)Dithering

 ## Configuration
 Please refer to the wiki page for a detailed list of all configuration parameters